Insured Value

 - Crucial for high-value items like jewelry, art, and classic cars.

-Types of Insured Value
+How Insured Value Works

 Real-World Example: Shipping Cargo